parlough/dart_site_in_dart/README.md

 All contributions are welcome, even if not fully complete as this is an in-progress experiment.
-Feel free to open up work-in-progress or incompleted PRs, as they can provide vital insight and spark interesting conversations.
+Feel free to open up work-in-progress or incomplete PRs, as they can provide vital insight and spark interesting conversations.
+Thank you :)

 ### Running